chooeyboo/password-crack/README.md

 # Password Cracking Tool

 This simple Python script is a password cracking tool that allows users to guess passwords using brute-force and dictionary attacks.
-The tool can also crack MD5 hashed passwords.
+The tool can also crack MD5 and SHA-256 hashed passwords.

 Group: Minasha Gunarathna and Chris Wang